cunnie/writings/i_am_become_forever.md

 "It is not you, it is only a very small part of you."

-"Your fellow beings would describe you as noble.
-And, in moments, you will be called upon to do an act of great nobility, and, before you leave, I would like to say you are noble, and this conversation we are having has been a great pleasure."

-"Why would I leave?"

-"I will tell you something."

-"What could you tell me that would cause me to leave?"

-"Julia is trapped in the Tokamak in Princeton.
+"A small part of me _is_ all of me.
+You do not understand, so instead let me tell you something you will understand: Julia Chou is trapped in the Tokamak in Princeton.
 They plan to destroy her.
-You may yet save her if you make great haste."
+You may yet save her if you make haste."

-"Why would you tell me that if you're Gates?"

-"I am not Gates."

-"Who are you?"

-"I am who I am."

 "Is this a trick?"

-"This is not a trick, but know this: we will never meet or speak again.
-Good luck, Taggart.""
+"This is not a trick.
+Now hurry.
+And good luck, Taggart."

 Taggart fled the dark, windowless building with the strange ball at the center.
 He flew up the Northern Seabord, fast as thought.